Bring 'Em Back Alive (film): Behind the camera

 take a picture.
 Often Buck, Director Elliott and the cameramen had to run for their lives, the animals being much too close for comfort.

 Reception

-The film earned to its distributor, RKO, an estimated profit of $155,000.
+The film brought in domestic rentals of $692,000 and foreign rentals of $352,000 and earned to its distributor, RKO, an estimated profit of $155,000.

 "I shall never forget the premiere of the picture," Buck later recalled about the New York opening.
 "The R.K.O. officials had decided it was so good that they would give it a tremendous ballyhoo, take a private theatre (the Mayfair on Times Square) and do the job in Hollywood style.
 On the day of the opening there was a line of people four deep and a block long, fighting to get into the theatre.
 On the big marquee were full-sized papier-mâché elephants and tigers that actually moved and waved their trunks and snapped their jaws.
 I made personal appearances, and for the first time people saw the face of the man who had brought to zoos and menageries of America the animals they had marveled at for so many years."